Stackclash/5e-vault/6. Resources/5e Modules/The Siege Of Castle Rend/4 Part-3 The Ruins Of Castle Rend.md

 #### Developments

 This room is connected to many others, so creating a disturbance here causes the orcs in adjacent rooms to investigate.
-If it is sundown, Bonebreaker Dorokor, Oregg Steeltwister, Pinna, and Edmund Bedegar are likely dining in the Great Hall (C8). [[5.
-Mechanics/Bestiary/Npc/Bonebreaker Dorokor (SAF).md\|Bonebreaker Dorokor]] and [[5.
-Mechanics/Bestiary/Npc/Oregg Steeltwister (SAF).md\|Oregg Steeltwister]] (page 135) attack on sight, suspecting that the characters are Lord Saxton's thugs.
+If it is sundown, Bonebreaker Dorokor, Oregg Steeltwister, Pinna, and Edmund Bedegar are likely dining in the Great Hall (C8). [[4.
+World Almanac/NPCs/Bonebreaker Dorokor (SAF).md\|Bonebreaker Dorokor]] and [[4.
+World Almanac/NPCs/Oregg Steeltwister (SAF).md\|Oregg Steeltwister]] (page 135) attack on sight, suspecting that the characters are Lord Saxton's thugs.
 Pinna and Edmund hold back and come to investigate on the second round of combat, but if Pinna recognizes the characters from Gravesford, she screams for both sides to stop fighting.
 See the Negotiating with Orcs event (page 125).

 #### Treasure